Microsoft Association Algorithm

 To explore the model, you can use the Microsoft Association Viewer.
 When you view an association model, Analysis Services presents the correlations from different angles so that you can better understand the relationships and rules that were found in the data.
 The Itemset pane in the viewer provides a detailed breakdown of the most common combinations, or itemsets.
 The Rules pane presents a list of rules that have been generalized from the data, adds calculations of probability, and ranks the rules by relative importance. the dependency network viewer lets you visually explore how individual different items are connected.
-For more information, see Viewing a Mining Model with the Microsoft Cluster Viewer.
+For more information, see Browse a Model Using the Microsoft Cluster Viewer.

 If you want to find out more detail about any of the itemsets and rules, you can browse the model in the Microsoft Generic Content Tree Viewer.
 The content stored for the model includes the support for each itemset, a score for each rule, and other statistics.
 For more information, see Mining Model Content for Association Models (Analysis Services - Data Mining).

 The process of creating itemsets and counting correlations can be time-consuming.
-Although the Microsoft Association Rules algorithm uses optimization techniques to save space and make processing faster, you should know that that performance issues might occur under conditions such as the following:
+Although the Microsoft Association Rules algorithm uses optimization techniques to save space and make processing faster, you should know that performance issues might occur under conditions such as the following:

 Data set is large with many individual items.